When I was 13 my father raped me.

 We don’t do a good job at protecting kids from sexual abuse.
 Then when they are abused, we rarely help them.

 The group of people home visiting is least likely to work for are women experiencing domestic violence.
-Domestic Violence calls for best practices called The Quincy Solution that slashed domestic violence in all the communities that use it.
+Domestic Violence calls for best practices that slash domestic violence in the communities that use it.

 Prepubescent children are usually trafficked by their parents or caregivers on a smaller scale.
 These children are usually raped by people who meet the criteria for pedophilia.
 People who are likely to sexually abuse children again and again throughout their lives.
-Eliminating statutes of limitations on child sex abuse and allowing adult victims access to the courts is the best way to ensure pedophiles are arrested so we save today’s children.
-Fixing legal loop-holes that allow people who pay for sex from a minor to escape serious legal consequences protects kids too.
+Eliminating statutes of limitations on child sex abuse and allowing adult victims access to the courts is the best way to ensure pedophiles are arrested, so we save today’s children.
+Fixing legal loopholes that allow people who pay for sex from a minor to escape serious legal consequences protect kids too.

-Foster care is mostly reserved for children who either suffer absolutely horrifying or chronic abuse, neglect or maltreatment- kids with very high ACE scores, and the skills traffickers want.
-Some anti-human trafficking groups try to prevent trafficking by teaching children in foster care, and their caregivers, to recognize and avoid traffickers.
+Foster care is mainly reserved for children who suffer absolutely horrifying or chronic abuse, neglect, or maltreatment- kids with very high ACE scores and the skills traffickers want.
+Some anti-human trafficking groups try to prevent trafficking by teaching children in foster care and their caregivers, to recognize and avoid traffickers.
 Others focus on bolstering a community’s emergency shelter capacity.
 Those are great ideas, but like focusing only on stage 3 cancer.
-Better than focusing on stage 4, but still waiting too long.
+Better than focusing on stage 4 but still waiting too long.

-What we all need to do is push for programs and policies that prevent the abuse from starting in the first place.
+We all need to push for programs and policies that prevent the abuse from starting in the first place.

-When children are “rescued” from trafficking, usually by arresting them for prostitution, there is growing awareness they don’t have homes to go back to.
-They need long-term, trauma- informed aftercare.
+When children are “rescued” from trafficking, usually by arresting them for prostitution, there is growing awareness that they don’t have homes to return to.
+They need long-term, trauma-informed aftercare.
 This is wise and proper.
 But this wisdom rarely extends to non-trafficked kids.

 Between 40-60% of child sexual abuse is committed within the child’s family.
 When sexual abuse is alleged during a divorce, the alleged abuser gets custody or unsupervised visitation 85% of the time.
 The allegations of abuse are viewed as a gambit for full custody by a malicious mother, even though research shows this happens less than 2% of the time.